mykefon/cheatsheets-/git_cli.md

 git cherry-pick [commit]: applies the changes from the specified commit to the current branch

+git diff : display the difference between commits and changes

 ## Note

 that this is not an exhaustive list, and there are many other Git commands and options available.
 However, these are some of the most commonly used commands that should be sufficient for most basic Git workflows.